ngs-mstb/micgent/README.md

 A Docker [container](https://hub.docker.com/repository/docker/ngsmstb/ngs-mstb) is available to simplify deployment.
 The software integrates the locally modified versions of [ARIBA](https://github.com/sanger-pathogens/ariba) and [Pilon](https://github.com/broadinstitute/pilon).
-[BBTools](https://jgi.doe.gov/data-and-tools/bbtools/) package is used in multiple places of the pipeline.
+[BBTools](https://jgi.doe.gov/data-and-tools/bbtools/) package is used in multiple places inside the pipeline.
 [Spades](https://github.com/ablab/spades) is used as a key component in the assembly of viral datasets.

 ## Author